 We seek candidates for multiple, tenure-track faculty positions.
 We are interested in candidates at the Assistant or Associate Professor level with research in Theoretical Computer Science.
 We are seeking those who conduct research advancing the design and analysis of algorithms, computational complexity, and/or the rigorous experimental study and application of algorithms to other areas within and outside computer science.
 We also seek candidates for the Ada Lovelace Professorship, in any area and at any rank.
 Candidates for this professorship must demonstrate strong leadership potential.
 Mid-career, new or established Associate Professors or recently promoted Full Professors are preferred.
 The Lovelace Professorship title is for a 5-year term, after which the candidate will continue as a faculty member at the same rank.
 Exceptional candidates not matching either the Theory or the Lovelace position descriptions will also be considered.
 Please submit your application through Interfolio at https://apply.interfolio.com/112019.
 Review of applications will begin December 15, 2022 and will continue until the position is filled.
 Inquiries should be emailed to email@example.com.

-Online teaching-track faculty position starting Spring or Fall 2023
+Online teaching-track faculty position starting Fall 2023

 Adjunct faculty positions